 A compost bin doesn’t need to be ordinary.
 Take a look at this teapot compost bin, it does not only helps with composting but also becomes a wonderful ornament for the garden.

 37. Wheelbarrow Compost Bin

-An old wheelbarrow could become a perfect compost bin for the garden.
-If the wheels are still in good shape, well you’ve got yourself a portable bin, and will also aid in mixing the compost when necessary.
+An old wheelbarrow could become an inventive compost bin for the garden.
+If the wheels are still in good shape, well you’ve got yourself a portable bin and will also aid in mixing the compost when necessary.

 38. Wooden Pallet Planks and Wire Mesh Compost Bin

-Wood and wire: easy to find, inexpensive, and durable.
-So what more could you ask for?
-This DIY bin is made only of wood and wire, easy cheap and measures a good 3-feet tall by 3-feet wide.
+This DIY bin is made only of wood and wire, easy, cheap, and measures a good 3-feet tall by 3-feet wide.
 Wire mesh is put around the frame to ensure enough air is circulated to speed up the composting process.